Getting Started with SketchUp: File Downloads and Interface Overview

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Welcome to the VDCI course Introduction to SketchUp.
-Before we get started with our course, we want to make sure that we have downloaded our file downloads so that we can work on the course datasets.
+Before we get started with our course, we want to make sure that we have downloaded our course files so that we can work on the course datasets.
 You should already have downloaded the zip file called skp-101-filedownloads from the VDCI portal.

-You can see it here, I have saved it on my C drive.
-To extract the zip, right click, extract files.
-Okay, you can now see I have the newly extracted folder skp-101-filedownloads and if I was to open this, you can see all of the files I will be using in this course.
+You can see it here—I have saved it on my C drive.
+To extract the zip, right-click, then select "Extract Files."
+You can now see I have the newly extracted folder skp-101-filedownloads, and if I open this, you can see all of the files I will be using in this course.

-Now we are ready to begin to use SketchUp.
+Now we are ready to begin using SketchUp.
 Open up SketchUp.
-When we first open SketchUp, we will be asked to sign in.
+When you first open SketchUp, it will prompt you to sign in.

-I will sign in now by clicking the blue sign in button.
-It'll automatically open up a browser window where it'll be asked to sign in with your username.
+I will sign in now by clicking the blue Sign In button.
+It will automatically open a browser window where you’ll be asked to sign in with your username.
 I will sign in with my username here.

-Next, I will minimize my browser window and now you can see the welcome to SketchUp dialog box.
-If you were already logged in, you would have already been So in this dialog box, we can do things like choose a template, open a recent file, or add a license.
-If I was to click licensing, you can see my active current subscription.
+Next, I will minimize my browser window, and now you can see the Welcome to SketchUp dialog box.
+If you were already logged in, you would have already been signed in.
+In this dialog box, we can do things like choose a template, open a recent file, or add a license.
+If I click Licensing, you can see my current active subscription.

 Learn SketchUp